sammanthp007/WordPress-VS-Kali-II-setup/README.md

 exit
 ```
-Lines 2, 4, and 6 in above snippet are output.
-It's a low-fi shell, and
+It's a low-fi shell, and somewhat limited, but it works, and it's enough to
-somewhat limited, but it works, and it's enough to compromise the whole
+compromise the whole machine.
+We can see we're shell'd in as the www-data user
-machine.
-We can see we're shell'd in as the www-data user and presently in one
+and presently in one of the wordpress upload directories, which is where the
-of the wordpress upload directories, which is where the malicious PHP payload
+malicious PHP payload was delivered.
+We can also see the HOSTNAME matches the
-was delivered.
-We can also see the HOSTNAME matches the docker container id.
+docker container id.

 The exit command above gets us back to the meterpreter > prompt,
 which has fewer but more useable commands than the shell.
 For instance, we can